ourPLCC/CCSCNE-2025/PRE-WORKSHOP.md

 After the workshop you may also want to delete the codespace to save your monthly, free storage credits from GitHub.

 To manage your codespaces, sign in to GitHub, select the hamburger menu (☰) in the upper left, and select `Codespaces`.
-This is where you go, for example, to restart a Codespace.
-If, at the point in time you last looked at the GitHub web page, the Codespace had not yet been created, it may be necessary to refresh the page in your browser.
+To stop or delete a codespace, click the meatball menu to the right of the codespace you want to stop or delete, then select the appropriate operation.

 See you soon!